Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

-The decomposition (lines~\ref{alg:sparsification-line:chol-reordered} and \ref{alg:sparsification-line:chol}), when conducted, is the costliest step of the algorithm, which defines its maximal computational complexity; the complexity of the Cholesky decomposition is $O(N^3)$, at worst, where $N$ is the state size \citep{Hammerlin12book}.
-In comparison, the computational cost of the remaining steps, i.e., matrix permutation (lines~\ref{alg:sparsification-line:permute} and \ref{alg:sparsification-line:permute-back}), removal of matrix elements (line~\ref{alg:sparsification-line:sparsify}), and reconstruction of the information matrix (line~\ref{alg:sparsification-line:return}), is usually minor.
+The derivation of $\bm R_p$ (in line~\ref{alg:sparsification-line:chol} or line~\ref{alg:sparsification-line:modify}), when conducted, is the costliest step of the algorithm, which defines its maximal computational complexity; we may recall that the complexity of the Cholesky decomposition is $O(n^3)$, at worst, where $n$ is the state size \citep{Hammerlin12book}.
+In comparison, the computational cost of the remaining steps, i.e., matrix permutation (lines~\ref{alg:sparsification-line:permute} and \ref{alg:sparsification-line:permute-back}), removal of matrix elements (line~\ref{alg:sparsification-line:sparsify}), and reconstruction of the information matrix (line~\ref{alg:sparsification-line:reform}), is usually minor.
 Still, it should be noted that depending on the configuration, many of the steps are often not necessary.
 For example, as mentioned, when the input matrix is already in the desired order, the permutations can be skipped; this is specifically correct in full sparsification.
-In that case, if given the square root matrix as input, the decomposition can be skipped as well, giving the algorithm an almost negligible complexity -- we only need to extract the matrix' diagonal.
+In that case, if given the square root matrix as input, the algorithm holds an almost negligible complexity -- we only need to extract the matrix' diagonal.
 Also, in full sparsification, the sparsified information matrix, if required, can be reconstructed from its root in linear complexity, as both ${\bm R}_s$ and ${\bm \Lambda}_s$ are diagonal.

-Nonetheless, we remind that the approach is meant to overall reduce the decision making time, as the time spent on performing the sparsification (performed once) is lower than the time saved in objective evaluation (performed for each action).
-For example, since full sparsification leads to a diagonal approximation (information or its root), considering the collective Jacobians are sparse, we get almost linear complexity for the objective function calculation.
-Thus, this method allows us to enjoy the benefits of a high quality information measure (entropy), at the computational cost of a simple information measure (such as trace), while experiencing minimal loss, as to be seen.
-Also, since the cost of sparsification does not depend on the number of candidate actions, as this number grows, the relative "investment" in calculating the sparsification becomes less significant.
+Nonetheless, we remind that the approach is meant to overall reduce the decision making time, as the time spent on performing the sparsification (performed once) is lower than the time saved in performing (the multiple) belief updates.
+For example, since full sparsification leads to a diagonal approximation (information or its root), considering the collective Jacobians are sparse, belief updates can be performed with an almost linear complexity.
+Also, since the cost of sparsification does not depend on the number of candidates or hypotheses, as this number grows, the relative "investment" in calculating the sparsification becomes less significant.

-Fig.~\ref{fig:information-comparison} contains a comparison of an information root matrix (taken from our experimental evaluation, as to be seen) and its sparse approximations generated with Algorithm~\ref{alg:sparsification}, for different variable selections $\mathcal{S}$.